 5.8.1 A complete inspection and testing report in booklet form is to be provided by the manufacturer for each order.
-This booklet is to include all dimensional checks, test and inspection reports, NDT reports, process records as well as any nonconformity, corrective action and repair work.
+This booklet is to include all dimensional checks, test and inspection reports, NDT reports, process records and example photographs of components positioned in furnaces, as well as any nonconformity, corrective action and repair work.